1. What is the call schedule?

 6. What is the patient population?

-Recent graduates work in private practice and academic medicine, and have pursued fellowships such as academic medicine, sports medicine or geriatrics.
+Recent graduates work in private practice and academic medicine, and have pursued fellowships such as academic medicine, sports medicine, palliative care, women’s health, and geriatrics.
 Although graduates of our program work in all areas of the country, many practice medicine in the Chicagoland area.